yandouziyassine/yandouziyassine/README.md

-👋 Hey, I’m Yassine Yandouzi
+#👋 Hey, I’m Yassine Yandouzi

-🎓 Computer Engineering Student at the University of Ottawa 💡 Passionate about AI, Data Science, Cybersecurity, and Innovative Tech 🌍 Multilingual: English, French, Spanish, Arabic, Dutch 📍 Based in Ottawa, Canada
+## 🎓 Computer Engineering Student at the University of Ottawa
+## 💡 Passionate about AI, Data Science, Cybersecurity, and Innovative Tech
+## 🌍 Multilingual: English, French, Arabic
+## 📍 Based in Ottawa, Canada

-🧠 About Me
+#🧠 About Me

 I’m a motivated computer engineering student who loves solving real-world problems through technology.
 I enjoy building intelligent systems, exploring data-driven solutions, and continuously learning new tools and frameworks.
 Whether it’s a machine learning model, a blockchain prototype, or a web platform, I focus on creating impactful, efficient, and scalable applications.

-🚀 Featured Projects
+#🚀 Featured Projects
 🏒 NHL Sports Betting App

-A predictive sports analytics platform built in Python, using real-time NHL API data and multivariable regression.
+##A predictive sports analytics platform built in Python, using real-time NHL API data and multivariable regression.

 🎯 Achieved a 5% accuracy margin compared to major betting apps